 ENVS305/ENVS339 Ecology and Applied Ecology – courses Grant: Propolis Foundation.
 Summary: Purchasing, planting native flowering prairie plants on western Farm.
 Planning and Launching Phase I: Pollinator Path

 BIO160 General Biology II and Lab – Dr. Savitha Krishna, Assistant Professor of Biological Sciences, brought her students to the Farm to support their indoor studies on worms and collected earthworms.

 BIO230 Genetics – Dr. Sarah Fritz used the Farm as a lab, connecting classroom genetics to the practical application of on farm chicken breeding.

-PSYC240 Somatic Psychology – Dr. Deanne Bell’s class utilized the farm to discuss the relationship between raising farm animals and eating them, the difference between having an intimate relationship with animals for sustenance and nutrition vs. being alienated from the animals and the earth and eating industrially processed food.
+PSYC 240 Somatic Psychology – Dr. Deanne Bell’s class utilized the Farm to discuss the relationship between raising farm animals and eating them, the difference between having an intimate relationship with animals for sustenance and nutrition versus being alienated from the animals and the earth and eating industrially processed food.

 PHIL229 Eastern Philosophy – Dr. Lara Mitia;s class utilized the Farm to study animal meditation and animal consciousness.

 PHIL105 Epistemology – Dr, Lewis Trelawny-Cassity, Assistant Professor of Philosophy, brought his Class came to the Farm to discuss Aristotle’s idea of “plant souls” after Kat led students in a planting of wild onion ramps in the food forest.